Irish Baked Salmon and Cream Sauce

 How to Serve and Garnish Irish Salmon

-Salmon is beautiful on all its own, but if you to make it even more special, garnish additional lemon slices, parsley, and dill sprigs over the top.
+Salmon is beautiful on all its own, but if you want to make it even more special, garnish it with additional lemon slices, parsley, and dill sprigs over the top.
 Serve each piece over a spoonful of cream sauce.

 Which Sides Are Best with Irish Salmon

-I love to serve this dish with fresh peas and boiled new potato drizzled with butter and topped with fresh chopped parsley.
+I love to serve this dish with fresh peas and boiled new potatoes drizzled with butter and topped with fresh chopped parsley.
+It's also delicious with creamy mashed potatoes or crispy potatoes.

 Ways to use Leftover Salmon